 Tuition is $6000 (Canadian dollars).
 (Please scroll down for application directions.)

 You can take this program without interrupting your other work; but you’ll need to spend an average of six to seven hours a week on it — mostly outside class and during working hours, because that’s when you’ll be finding and reporting stories.
 There are no tests or exams.
 You can also take this program from anywhere: This year, all of our instruction will be done via live videoconference.

 - Maximize your public impact by exposing important, underreported issues

 - Get editors and politicians excited about nuanced ideas

 - Compete for research funding, as public impact becomes a key granting criterion

 - Meet professional competencies in Public Health and Medicine including: communications, advocacy, leadership, and knowledge translation in scholarship

 THE PROGRAM – LEARNING BY DOING

-The program is built on two pillars:
+The program is built on three pillars:

 Please click here to see a weekly schedule of all classes and meetings (please note: click on individual classes to see the length of each session).